w3f/Grants-Program/applications/fair_squares.md

 We are looking to develop a first usable version of the fair-squares node and interface.
 A fully rounded MVP that gives access to the core functions.
 We have been already coding on this since September 2021 on the code-base while participating to the APAC hackathon.
 Where we in very hacky way achieved parts of milestones 1 & 2 reusing parts of old archived substrate.dev codecase.

 Since then we having been discussing what the modules and pallets are required to make this a working software.
 We ave created this type of [interface](https://youtu.be/_8mnawfNpBQ) that will be for now our front-end.
 In the last milestone we have a UI sepcialist on board

-- Data models / API specifications of the core functionality
+#### Data model

 ![](https://mermaid.ink/img/pako:eNrFV1tP2zAU_itWngoU8Y7QpLEOrdLGEEU8RbJMfAoZiV3ZTlnF-O_zPU7iFva0Sm3Tc75zv9h9LSpOoTgvqoZIuajJoyBtyUp2tcI3pGlAoePT02MkeAPyiuKWUyxkyr74c3qK7gQQ2YmdJ5ZsiB_qqBW0hmjMlMwaRtdr5WVfS4YQ5bjSKhVgy54deWJbM2V-lOytlx0ZtwoQ2nDlxBCSG2AUrztGZSBtBN9wCdiyAlHAL6gUdjzS9OSWbwGTjWZsHTm1zp-BXe5-vjAQC6KINX-iuk0DaAOiAqYw10xq6UsmFWEV8DWq_eNebVgqLsgjOI2zz1XFO6ZqivzTks7RTCfOSmqy_V4u5iaZQbkmB5NLemQDOpFKdJWaOI6Q9yTng6tgX6WS9c--BUbqjKZRF1hcqqOPO_aTr94PXWj8jXcSQhW-uH4YF2cFjalZxZkS9UOnvY01vvFQfM9VVHOluwDfRCWG5BhKECbXOmK2jo2zqKXTClgAi-S34PWSbcEk6Dt_HBYrVqivVZr6IGcT7lTZWHUwDfyztkQ0UWgyCNTyhto03YksGYXfE0WDdrw13btKpCdgS3ogjekwpLgizYjWEuMIc51uOVuoVr4FDV3JmNVg9kuoZs2ZHKdjf0Li3F02vHpmXfsA4uzS-XF2D9VFqvdTrHxiODRGxqZJW2DHzB20aDN0dsl5E0drEJ7VMq1N6qQ3lMiGyg3k0nJmohnDc7EkYq5z9JxOGnF_61yv77yOgaPYsX0ONfzWbARkl4SMRJ8wdE-aDnqqSZwZV6ATpJnGSNQDi_Qb186pg900cWhPxkf2UkTP7GuOdIoSu_bUyOy-MPfei_3Aaz1I-kB7D-bm511YsiCy2HAg9-D3YZmkOnS6MtypEXe7X-R7hjsLzmzYLC4zuFlcZitmcfl1fCiewTTv15nM4sFA3sPlhjQDDN04PK8mU7B3ofoJScbrUPMjxOBl1l9PnmyereBRQMTyA1bcjPeMi_qxZvOtmf4IM2d2POz9nc_PVx_PtLH_S0jV6GqSBpQKzI3NFhSh-n4UpakuieC7iXjOkrn_YsvwqCEnuboM8jRYJx9I0duwbQZr5mMZDovzNlnUN2Q3vkb116_0M7yKedGC0BcIqv-gWLtloZ6ghbI414-UiOey0MeOxnUbnVP4Smvd3cX5mjQS5gXR18HVjlWR4FD-X46nvv0F3yGBHQ "Data model")

-- An overview of the technology stack to be used
+The techstack that will be created:
 - Substrate node template, frame pallets and customized pallets based on FS logic
 - Front-end template connected through WS + Polkadot.js for testing specific features.

-- Documentation of core components, protocols, architecture, etc. to be deployed
+//TODO
-  - //TODO Docusaurus... @Ilhan and Team
+ deliver per milestones drawings of the flows.

-- PoC/MVP or other relevant prior work or research on the topic
+//REMOVE:
-- What your project is _not_ or will _not_ provide or implement
+What your project is _not_ or will _not_ provide or implement:

-  - We are not aiming for an immediate parachain or live application.
+We are not aiming for an immediate parachain or live application.
 We are aiming for a live testnet, where a lot more testing, experimenting and interaction is required.
 After completion of all milestones we will  with other parachains are required to happen after the completed milestones.

 ### Ecosystem Fit